great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 A Checkpoint uses its configuration to determine what data to validate against which Expectation Suite(s), and what actions to perform on the validation results - these validations and actions are executed by calling a Checkpoint's `run` method (analogous to calling `validate` with a single Batch).
 Checkpoint configurations are very flexible.
-At one end of the spectrum, you can specify a complete configuration in a Checkpoint's yaml file, and simply call `my_checkpoint.run()`.
-At the other end, you can specify a minimal configuration in the yaml file and provide missing keys as kwargs when calling `run`.
+At one end of the spectrum, you can specify a complete configuration in a Checkpoint's YAML file, and simply call `my_checkpoint.run()`.
+At the other end, you can specify a minimal configuration in the YAML file and provide missing keys as kwargs when calling `run`.

-At runtime, a Checkpoint configuration has three required and three optional keys, and is built using a combination of the yaml configuration and any kwargs passed in at runtime:
+At runtime, a Checkpoint configuration has three required and three optional keys, and is built using a combination of the YAML configuration and any kwargs passed in at runtime:

 **Required keys**